Greg Hunt

 Gregory Andrew Hunt (born 18 November 1965) is an Australian former politician who was the Minister for Health between January 2017 and May 2022.
 He was a Liberal Party member of the House of Representatives between November 2001 and 2022, representing the Division of Flinders in Victoria.
-He has previously served as a parliamentary secretary in the Howard government (2004–2007), Minister for the Environment (2013–2016), Minister for Industry, Innovation and Science (2016–2017), and Minister for Sport (2017).
+He previously served as a parliamentary secretary in the Howard government (2004–2007), Minister for the Environment (2013–2016), Minister for Industry, Innovation and Science (2016–2017), and Minister for Sport (2017).

 From March 2020 until his retirement in May 2022, Hunt had oversight over the Australian government's response to the COVID-19 pandemic.

+Following his parliamentary career, Hunt has held academic and advisory appointments, including as an Honorary Professor of Practice at University College London's Global Business School for Health, as an Honorary Enterprise Professor at the University of Melbourne and as Chair of the Advisory Council of the Turner Institute for Brain and Mental Health at Monash University in addition to non-executive director and corporate advisory roles.

 Early life

 Gregory Andrew Hunt was born on 18 November 1965 in Frankston, Victoria.
-He was one of five sons born to Kathinka (née Grant, known as Tinka) and Alan Hunt.
+He was born to Kathinka (née Grant, known as Tinka) and Alan Hunt.
+He had four older half brothers from his father's first marriage.
 His father was a solicitor by profession who had been elected to the Victorian Legislative Council in 1962, and served as a Liberal state government minister in the 1970s and 1980s.
 Hunt's maternal grandmother Phyllis Forster was one of the first women to graduate from the Victorian College of Pharmacy.
-His mother worked as a nurse, but suffered from a form of bipolar disorder and was later institutionalised.
+His mother worked as a nurse, but suffered from a form of bipolar disorder and was later temporarily institutionalised.
 She died of a heart attack at the age of 58, while her son was studying abroad.

 Hunt grew up in Mornington, Victoria, attending Mornington Primary School and the Peninsula School.
 He took a gap year after leaving high school, travelling through Ireland, the Alps, Spain, and Israel.
 He lived on a kibbutz for several months, learning Hebrew and working in a machine shop.
-After returning to Australia, Hunt studied arts and law at the University of Melbourne, living at Ormond College and graduating with first-class honours.
+After returning to Australia, Hunt studied arts and law at the University of Melbourne, living at Ormond College and graduating with first-class honours in law and upper second-class honours in arts.
 At university he developed friendships with Mary Wooldridge and John Roskam.
-He was head of the debating society and partnered with Rufus Black at the 1984 World Universities Debating Championship in Edinburgh, Scotland, finishing in second place.
+He was head of the debating society and partnered with Rufus Black at the 1989 World Universities Debating Championship in Edinburgh, Scotland, finishing in second place.
 He won a prize for a final-year thesis he co-authored with Black, titled A Tax to Make the Polluter Pay.

-Hunt is one of seven Liberal MPs in the 46th Parliament of Australia who have obtained degrees at an Oxbridge or Ivy League university, the others being Alan Tudge, Angus Taylor, Andrew Laming, Dave Sharma, Josh Frydenberg and Paul Fletcher.